amitparag/Attention-Classification/README.md

 ## Model Architecture

-## Some Problems you may face
+## Certain problems you may face

   1. Marker Tracking

+      Marker tracking algorithms may fail to converge or compute absurd vector fields.
+We experimented with marker tracking but ended up not using them.

   2. Sensors

+      The Gelsight sensors are susceptible to damage.

-  3. Low Batch Size
+  4. Low Batch Size

-  4. Minor Convergence issues in the initial epochs
+  5. Minor Convergence issues in the initial epochs

-  5. OpenCV issues
+  6. OpenCV issues